The-Yak-Collective/lunchtime-tickets/README.md

 2. Set up the follwing *repo* secrets in Settings > Security > Secrets > Actions:

-	- `ACCESS_TOKEN` --- A GitHub access token with the `repo` scope.
+	- `ACCESS_TOKEN` -- A GitHub access token with the `repo` scope.
 (Yes, this is much broader than we need.
-Unfortunately GitHub doesn't offer a scope that's restricted only to issues.)
+Unfortunately GitHub doesn't offer a scope that's restricted only to issues.
+We can't use the automatically generated `GITHUB_TOKEN` here, as we *want* some flows to cause others -- in particular the `issue-to-discord` action -- to be run.)
-	- `DISCORD_CHANNEL` --- The Discord channel you want ticket notifications to be posted in.
+	- `DISCORD_CHANNEL` -- The Discord channel you want ticket notifications to be posted in.
-	- `GMAIL_USER` --- The Gmail username that should be scanned for incoming tickets (see "Issues from Gmail", below).
+	- `GMAIL_USER` -- The Gmail username that should be scanned for incoming tickets (see "Issues from Gmail", below).
-	- `GMAIL_PASS` --- A [Gmail App Password](https://support.google.com/mail/answer/185833) for the above account.
+	- `GMAIL_PASS` -- A [Gmail App Password](https://support.google.com/mail/answer/185833) for the above account.
-	- `REPO_NAME` --- The (forked) repo name, including the user/org part.
+	- `REPO_NAME` -- The (forked) repo name, including the user/org part.
 For example, `The-Yak-Collective/lunchtime-tickets`.

 ### Daily Issues to Discord

-This action posts a daily summary of all open issues to `DISCORD_CHANNEL`.
+This action requires `DISCORD_CHANNEL` and `REPO_NAME`.
+It posts a daily summary of all open issues to the specified channel.

 ### Issue to Discord

-This action posts a notification to `DISCORD_CHANNEL` whenever an issue is opened, closed, or re-opened.
+This action requires `DISCORD_CHANNEL`.
+It posts a notification to the specified channel whenever an issue is opened, closed, or re-opened.

 ### Issues from Gmail